 What factors are responsible for Russia’s seeming success against the United States in recent weapons sales competitions?

 How can the United States better compete against Russia in Middle Eastern weapons sales?

+Is soft power theory useful in understanding Russian and American weapons sales strategies in the region?

 Sources